Beacons vs Linktree: Fees, Free Plans, and Which One Creators Pick

 Key Feature Differences

 On free-plan capability, Linktree omits retargeting pixels and does not support video backgrounds; Beacons omits pixels and does not support video.
-Linklay ships both — plus AI reordering, link scheduling, link locking, spotlight pinning, and a free Tip Jar (0% platform fee on Pro, 10% on Free).
+Linklay ships both — plus AI reordering, link scheduling, link locking, and spotlight pinning.
 The biggest hidden gap: SEO.
 Linktree and Beacons render bio pages with client-side JavaScript, meaning Google indexes very little.
 Every Linklay profile is edge-rendered with ProfilePage structured data, so creators routinely rank for their own brand and niche queries.

 Neither Linktree nor Beacons offers retargeting pixels, video backgrounds, or email capture for free — Linklay does.
 If you compare Beacons vs Linktree honestly, both tools charge a transaction fee for commerce and lock features that Linklay includes at no cost, even on the free plan you'd use to share multiple links from your social media profiles.

 When you compare Beacons vs Linktree side by side, the gaps become clear around customization options — both tools let you match your brand to a degree, but neither ships link in bio pages that rank in Google as a hosted landing page.
 Both platforms offer drag and drop link reordering on paid plans, and beacons offers a deeper storefront, but neither helps you reach social media audiences via search.
-Advanced features like monetization tools, affiliate links, custom domain support, and each tool's transaction fee structure vary significantly — Linktree's transaction fee runs 9–12% on most plans, Beacons charges a 9% transaction fee on the free tier and 5% on Pro, while Linklay's transaction fee is 0% on every plan.
+Advanced features like monetization tools, affiliate links, custom domain support, and each tool's transaction fee structure vary significantly — Linktree's seller fee runs 9–12% on lower tiers (0% only on $35 Premium), Beacons charges 9% on the Free Forever plan (0% on Creator Plus at $30/mo), while Linklay doesn’t process payments on external links at all — link to any checkout.
 For small businesses weighing pro plan costs, the landing page performance of each tool matters as much as the feature list.

 Both platforms offer a drag and drop editor and core social media link management, and both are essentially a page with multiple links you paste into your bio so visitors can share multiple links from one tap.
 A beacons page includes some monetization tools but restricts analytics unless you upgrade.
 Linklay includes retargeting pixels, detailed analytics, and email capture on the free plan — features neither Linktree nor Beacons offer without paying, and without any transaction fee on sales routed through your link in bio pages.